kozohosok/gcp-cli-helper/README.md

 tiny Python3 script aiming idempotent deployment with gcloud cli.

-deploy GCP resources via template file determining the order of command execution by the dependencies of resource settings in template (no circular dependencies assumed) similar to makefile (make command), playbook (Ansible), or recipe (Chef).
+deploy GCP resources via template file determining the order of command execution by dependencies of resource settings in template similar to makefile (make command), playbook (Ansible), or recipe (Chef).

+no circular dependencies not assumed in template file.

 update or replace resources depending on the type of flags to be changed:
 - update to change flag values which could be specified with create/update commands